-How to install or replace a storm or screen door handle
+How to identify, install, or replace a storm or screen door handle

 Easy to do yourself

-Storm door handles are easy to install or replace yourself.
-If your new handle matches the hole configuration of the old one, the entire job should be done in just a few minutes with nothing but a screwdriver or two.
+If your new handle matches the hole configuration of the old one, the entire job should be done in just a few minutes with nothing but a screwdriver.
 A set of pliers might help to break the spindle, also.

 Here's a quick break-down of this article: